afstyles/academic-kickstart/content/authors/admin/_index.md

 ---
 I am a PhD student studying physical oceanography at the University of Oxford.
 I am based at the department of Atmospheric, Oceanic and Planetary Physics (AOPP) and a student of the Environmental Research DTP.

-My research interests include:

-* The impact of eddies and the sea floor on gyre dynamics
-* Eddy processes in the Southern Ocean
-* Using NEMO GCM for high resolution modelling.
+I take an interest in the fluid dynamics of the ocean circulation.
+I study the dynamics of ocean gyres and how they are influenced by both mesoscale eddies and interactions with the sea floor.
+I design idealized models, develop diagnostic methods, and use pen-and-paper analysis to find minimal descriptions of ocean processes seen in models and observations.

 My current research project is a collaboration between the University of Oxford and the Met Office.